Review – The Obolonk Murders

 The second and third novels also have somewhat punny titles, with both playing off the police props of badges and walking a beat.
 But the first title is just really straightforward.

-The Obolonk Murders started off life as a completely seat of my pants story which I posted online.
+The Obolonk Murders started off life as a completely seat of my pants story which put online as postings.
 I had no plot, no plans, nothing.
 At the time, I wrote the first three chapters.
 I then got stuck.
 I didn’t pick it up again until 12 years had gone by.
 No lie!

 The main character is Detective Sergeant Peri Martin.
 Her main motivations are to find the perpetrators and to work with her new partner, Tommy McFarland.
 The scenes shift from the New York Megalopolis to the Boston Megalopolis to Callisto and back.
 Other characters include Tommy (as a robot, he goes by the identity Tommy 2000), Dr. Tinerrian, and the head of the Obolonks, who only name is They Say This is the One.